 Plant-Fauna Interactions in Freshwater Ecosystems

 Plant-fauna interactions play a crucial role in maintaining the health and resilience of freshwater ecosystems.
 Plants provide habitat, food, and shelter for faunal species, while faunal species help to regulate plant growth, disperse seeds, and maintain nutrient cycles (Rout and Kumar 2023).
 These interactions play a crucial role in shaping the structure and functioning of freshwater ecosystems, impacting factors such as water quality, sediment dynamics, and primary productivity.
 For instance, aquatic plants contribute by stabilizing sediments, minimizing water turbulence, and offering shelter and habitat for fish and invertebrates.
 (Hubendick 1962; Shanthakumar and Padmakumar 2023).
 There are several types of plant-fauna interactions in freshwater ecosystems, including herbivory, predation, symbiosis, and commensalism.
 Herbivory takes place when animal species consume plant matter, for example, fish feeding on aquatic macrophytes.
 Predation, on the other hand, involves animals preying on other animal species linked to plants, such as fish-eating insects that inhabit aquatic vegetation (Khyriem et al., 2024).
 Symbiosis occurs when plants and faunal species live together in a mutually beneficial relationship, such as Coral-algal symbiosis in freshwater ecosystems (Reddy 2014).
-Commensalism refers to an interaction where one species benefits while the other remains unaffected, such as fish using aquatic plants for shelter.
+Commensalism refers to an interaction where one species benefit while the other remains unaffected, such as fish using aquatic plants for shelter.
 Freshwater ecosystems in India display a diverse array of interactions between plants and animal species.
 For example, the lotus plant (Nelumbo nucifera) provides habitat and food for several faunal species, including fish, frogs, and insects.
 The water hyacinth (Eichhornia crassipes) provides shelter and breeding grounds for several fish species, including the Hump-backed mahseer (Tor remadevii) (Pinder et al., 2015; Jadhav and Patil 2024; Devi et al., 2025).
 Indian freshwater ecosystems also harbor various symbiotic relationships, such as those between freshwater sponges and their associated fauna, including fish, crustaceans, and insects.
 These interactions are essential for sustaining the health and stability of these ecosystems (Sarkar et al., 2008).
 Freshwater ecosystems offer essential services to humans, including supplying drinking water, controlling floods, regulating climate, and supporting food production.
 Today, aquatic ecosystems significantly contribute to the wellness industry through tourism and recreation, as natural water bodies such as lakes and backwaters especially those in coastal plains and mountainous regions are recognized as key tourist attractions for their scenic beauty (Chandra et al., 2017).

 Status of Freshwater Faunal Diversity Conservation in India